 Each allergy shot contains a small dose of the substances that cause your allergies.
 The dose is slowly increased as your treatment continues.
 You’ll get shots once or twice a week at first.
 After about 3 to 6 months you will reach your maintenance level.
 Then you will get shots every 2 to 4 weeks.
 Your allergy shots may continue for a few years or even longer.
 It is important to stay on schedule to give the shots the best chance to work.

-When deciding whether or not to have allergy shots, you and your health care provider should think about the following:
+When deciding whether or not to have allergy shots, you and your healthcare provider should think about the following:

-How long your symptoms last each allergy season or whether or not you have symptoms all of the time.
+How long your symptoms last each allergy season or whether or not you have symptoms all of the time

-Time and cost of allergy shots.
+Time and cost of allergy shots

-Swelling in the throat
+Swelling in your throat

 Wheezing or chest tightness